-To April 30, 2017, the Company has incurred exploration and evaluation expenditures totalling \$2,447,538 (January 31, 2017 - \$2,447,538) on the Walsh Lake Property.
+To October 31, 2017, the Company has incurred exploration and evaluation expenditures totalling \$2,447,538 (January 31, 2017 - \$2,447,538) on the Walsh Lake Property.

-In January, 2017, the Company made the final payment due on the Walsh Lake property and is in the process of transferring ownership of the Walsh Lake mineral claims and leases to the Company.
+In January, 2017 the Company made the final payment due on the Walsh Lake property and, as a result, ownership of the Walsh Lake mineral claims and leases was subsequently transferred to the Company.
 Effective as of February 1, 2017, the Walsh Lake property has now become part of the Northbelt property and exploration costs incurred on the former Walsh Lake claims or leases are now accounted for under the Northbelt cost centre.